singh1114/best/_posts/2019-10-18-testing-in-spring-boot-java-with-junit-for-beginners.md

 {% include lazyload.html image_src="https://i.imgur.com/BEIqT5f.jpg" image_alt="Spring boot logo" image_title="Spring boot logo" %}

 First, we have to add the `test` libraries to the `pom.xml`, so that the Maven can install them for us.
+Here is the [GitHub Repo](https://github.com/singh1114/java_tutorial) that contains the code for this tutorial.

 Here is the code to add testing libraries to `pom.xml`